Prfseun/stoveteam-donor-analysis/README.md

 - sandwich
 - lmtest

-## Repository Contents
+## Repository Note

-- **Research paper:** Full paper presenting the motivation, literature, methodology, empirical analysis, results, and conclusions.
-- **R analysis:** Code used for data preparation, descriptive analysis, econometric estimation, robust standard errors, and robustness checks.
-- **Data:** Donor-level data are not publicly shared because of confidentiality considerations.
+This repository provides an overview of the research project, methodology, and analytical approach.
+The underlying StoveTeam International donor data, full research paper, and R analysis code are not publicly distributed because the project was conducted using non-public organizational data.

 ## Author